 Course ContentAll BTEC Performing Arts courses consist of core and specialist units.
 Parts of the core are common to all courses - the parts dealing with the background to Performing Arts and professional practice in the industry, for example.
 For Technical Theatre, students are involved in technical production processes and projects.
 These give students opportunities to extend and practice their technical skills in real working contexts.

-Specialist units could include: Stage Management, Special effects make up, Prosthetic makeup, Live Sound for the Stage, Scenic Construction, Scenic Painting, Prop Making, Events Management, Set Design, Working Freelance, Stage Lighting Operations/Design, and Stage Sound Operations/Design.
+Specialist units may include: Stage Management, Special effects make up, Prosthetic makeup, Live Sound for the Stage, Scenic Construction, Scenic Painting, Prop Making, Events Management, Set Design, Working Freelance, Stage Lighting Operations/Design, and Stage Sound Operations/Design.

 International Entry RequirementsHigh School Leavers Certificate at C grade or above or other related comparable qualification.
 IELTS 5.0 or equivalent English Language Certificate.
 Satisfactory reference.
 Telephone interview may be required.